TheRockStarDBA/CodingForKids/exercise/02/exercise/02_exercise.md

    And they all learn Python with Teacher Shah. all students enjoy learning Python, as Python is quite fun, and Teacher Shah is quite fun.
    ```
+   Hint : You can use multiple f-strings to print per line.